 This post may contain affiliate links, which means that I make a small commission off items you purchase at no additional cost to you.
 Please read my policy page.

 If you thought that by becoming vegan you would have to give up on your beloved weekend breakfast frittata, then think again!
-We have the perfect recipe for you!
-It uses a super simple, affordable, and packed with plant-based protein ingredient, tofu.
-You can add any veggies you have on hand and spices you love and even mix in some vegan cheese if you’re feeling adventurous!
+We have the perfect dairy-free and veggie-rich vegan frittata recipe for you!
+It’s super simple, affordable, and packed with our favorite plant-based protein ingredient, tofu.
+You can add any veggies you have on hand and spices you love.
+You can even mix in some vegan cheese, if you’re feeling adventurous!

 You can include a variety of different veggies in your frittata but in case you need some ideas, consider the following color categories: